resolve109/study-aws-sa/aws-study-guide.md

   - More flexible than Reserved Instances for organizations that need to change instance types regularly
   - Offer better cost optimization than On-Demand instances for predictable workloads
   - Allow for changes in instance type without losing the cost benefits of a committed usage plan
+- **Reserved Instances for 24/7 Workloads**:
+  - For applications running continuously (24/7/365), EC2 Reserved Instances provide the most cost-effective solution
+  - Significantly less expensive than On-Demand Instances for predictable, constant workloads
+  - When combined with Aurora Reserved Instances for database layer, provides comprehensive cost optimization for always-on applications
+  - Better solution than Spot Instances which aren't suitable for applications requiring constant availability due to potential interruptions
+  - Most suitable for migrating legacy applications from on-premises that need to run continuously and have growing storage needs

 ### EC2 Security Groups
 - **Multi-Tier Web Application Security**: